Skip to content

 Webpack Bundle Analyzer

-Using this visualization allows you to inspect which parts of your bundle are larger than others, as well as get a better idea of all the libraries that you're importing.
+This visualization demonstrates which parts of your bundle are larger than others, and so you can better understand the number and size of libraries your application imports.
 This can help identify if you are using any unused or unnecessary libraries.

 In the previous treemap image, there are quite a few packages within a single @firebase domain.
 If your website only needs the firebase database component, update the imports to fetch that library: